rajarathnarmc/SouthernCrossPublicWebApp/README.md

 01) I have considered member search web application as public web application, therefore not implemented any security related function (login).

+02) I have used the template driven form approach to build the search formed, because the search form is a simple form  and there is no much validation Available.

-02) In the search function member card number feild is option parameter so user having the flexibility to perform the search. activity. without card number.
+03) In the search function member card number feild is option parameter so user having the flexibility to perform the search. activity. without card number.

-03) Could not written any test for web application because of the time limitation.
+04) Could not written any test for web application because of the time limitation.

 ## What we could have improved on